LEAF Lab welcome showing healthy lifestyle behaviors

 There is an opening for a doctoral student to join the team for Fall 2025.
 Please see the Counseling Psychology Doctoral program website for more details.

 I would also consider accepting a research-oriented master’s student into the Lab in Fall of 2025.
 Please see the Counseling Psychology Masters program website.
-Note that this is program often provides a graduate assistantship and tuition waiver and leads to clinical licensure in the state of Mississippi (among others).
+Note that this program often provides a graduate assistantship with a stipend and tuition waiver and it also leads to clinical licensure in the state of Mississippi (among others).

 Latest News